intellij-japanese/intellij-resources-ja/README.md

 Then it convert source English resource files with translation result into Japanese resources.

-You will get the resource jar file as `build/distribution/resources_ja-<version>.jar` Currently we provide two resource files; for version 2016 and version 15.0.6.
+You will get the resource jar file as `build/distribution/resources_ja-<name>.jar`

+Which name will become intellij-community, android and so on.

 ## How to generate resource file for Android Studio